Safety and Health Initiatives

 Strengthening of Disaster Prevention and Readiness Measures

 To prepare for major disasters like the earthquake and tsunami that devastated Tohoku in March 2011, disaster readiness measures are crucial both to fulfill the basic mission of protecting the lives of employees, as well as to uphold the responsibility to stakeholders of continuing business activities.
 In July 2021, we revised the Unitika disaster prevention and readiness measures outline, and prepared a disaster prevention and readiness system and disaster control measures.
-Also on October 14, the Central Disaster Readiness Committee held its first disaster prevention and readiness event to make the entire company aware of the importance of disaster prevention and readiness.
+Also in October 2023, the Central Disaster Readiness Committee held its FY 2023 Disaster Prevention Committee meeting to make the entire company aware of the importance of disaster prevention and readiness.

 Disaster Readiness Training

-The Unitika Group has reflected on the fire that occurred at the Uji Plant on January 8, 2019, and we are reviewing overall the fire prevention system and working to prevent the recurrence of such incidents.
+Unitika has reflected on the fire that occurred at the Uji Plant in January 2019, and we are reviewing overall the fire prevention system and working to prevent the recurrence of such incidents.
 We are also actively carrying out accidents and natural disaster training, as well as doing drills at production sites in the spring and autumn seasons of fire prevention activities.

 Steam Eruption at the Uji Plant